 One more idea is to have the compiler expose ILP.
 A pioneering approach to this is packing multiple instructions in one long machine word.
 This idea, called very long instruction word (VLIW) was used in the Multiflow machines of the late 1980s.
-The initial design had 256-bit instructions containing 7 operations, followed by a more ambitious design with double the instruction width and 14 operations per instruction word.
+The intial design had 256-bit instructions containing 7 operations, followed by a more ambitious design with double the instruction width and 14 operations per instruction word.
 The idea was that a compiler technique called trace scheduling would expose enough ILP to fill a high fraction of the operations with useful work (otherwise a null operation or NOP had to be inserted) [Colwell et al. 1990].

 The Intel IA64 was designed based on similar principles.
 Despite considerable money being thrown at the project not only by Intel but partners like HP, performance was disappointing.
-One of the lead architects on the Multiflow project, Bob Colwell, on joining Intel, led the design of the Pentium Pro and successors [Colwell and Steck 1995], possibly an indication that he'd learnt his lesson at Multiflow.
-That lesson is that if compiler technology cannot deliver for an exotic architecture that very smart people are working on, the chances are it will not deliver for anyone else.
+One of the lead architects on the Multiflow project, Bob Colwell, on joining Intel, led the design of the Pentium Pro and successors [Colwell and Steck 1995], nrgating the possibliity that he could share lessons from Multiflow.

 The supposed gain of VLIW is to remove the hardware complexity of dynamic scheduling by having a smart compiler that can expose ILP.
 So why did VLIW fail?
 You could argue that Multiflow failed because it was a startup, and that what startups do: so why couldn't Intel and HP get it right?
 Mainly because ILP is not only dependent on statically-determined dependences.
 Memory delays are also a factor, and in the area where the IA64 was competing, cache misses are a significant factor.
 If any instruction in your long word has to stall for any reason, all the rest must stall, unless you go back to where you started, hardware to support dynamic scheduling.
 Multiflow avoided that particular problem by not using caches, not a practical approach for a general-purpose architecture.
+It was also focused on the high-performance computing market and floating-point code of that type typically has more ILP than integer because of long sequences of computation without branches.
+Generally, IPC varies a lot given cache misses, once of the arguments for moving away from aggressive pipelines to single-chip multiprocessors [Olukotun et al. 1996] - now known as multicore.

 The IA64 included a few other innovations like bits that the compiler could set as hints to the hardware on available parallelism, and predicated instructions [Tyson 1994].
 A predicated instruction is tagged with a condition that must be true otherwise the instruction is not executed.
 Predicated instructions are intended to avoid the overheads of branches in short sequences of conditional code.